-Stuffed peppers makes delicious and easy comfort food in a snap and will be something the entire family will enjoy!
-If you’re following a low carb program, have no worries since these are low carb stuffed peppers without rice.
+Stuffed peppers make delicious and easy comfort food in a snap and will be something the entire family will enjoy!
+If you’re following a low carb program, have no worries since these are low carb keto stuffed peppers without rice too.

 You’ll love the blend of 2 savory meats, cheese, and healthy vegetables, these low carb stuffed peppers only have 7 net carbs for each serving!

-Here’s the ingredients we used for our stuffed peppers without rice recipe:
+Here are the ingredients we used for our keto stuffed peppers without rice recipe:

 Ground meat– We used ground beef with 20% fat and also ground Italian sausage.
 I’m a huge fan of using what you have at home or what’s on sale, so you could still make these low carb peppers with all beef, ground turkey, all Italian sausage, ground pork or ground chicken.

 Vegetables – We used a low carb chunky marinara sauce so that the peppers would hold their shape and the filling wouldn’t get too liquidy.
 If you decide to swap with tomato sauce, I’d suggest increasing the seasoning and also know that the filling might be a little runny (but will still taste fabulous!)

 Our recipe also used cauliflower rice instead of rice, you can also substitute riced broccoli.

 Cheese– Our recipe used a shredded Mexican cheese blend, you could also use cheddar cheese or colby cheese